-13.16 The issue of the taxation of the £150 payment has been raised on many occasions and included in the responses to the recent consultation.
+13.16 The issue of the taxation of the £150 payment has been raised on many occasions including in response to the recent consultation.
 As has been made clear the Panel has no remit in respect of matters of taxation but has been kept informed of the discussions between the Welsh Government and HMRC to establish a possible exemption applying to all community and town councils.
-If there is a positive outcome, it will not be within the timescale of this draft Report.
-However, if it is achieved before the publication of the final Report the Panel will take the opportunity to restructure the arrangements for this payment and if appropriate adjust by determination the amount to be paid.
+Although there has been progress, the Panel has decided that any fundamental change requires formal consultation.
+This will be progressed in Spring 2022.